-- Suspension or Termination of Financial Aid: In the event a student is suspended for willfully and knowingly disrupting the orderly operation of the campus, this action will result in ineligibility for state financial aid, as defined in Education Code Section 69813, for the period of suspension (Education Code Section 69810). - Immediate Interim Suspension: The College President, the President's designee or the VPSS may order immediate suspension of a student when he or she concludes that immediate interim suspension is required to protect lives or property and to ensure the maintenance of order provided that a reasonable opportunity be afforded the suspended person for a hearing within ten (10) days of the time that the VPSS or designee, or the College President became aware of the infraction unless mutually agreed upon by the student and the designated College administrator that more time is required. - In cases where an immediate interim suspension has been ordered, the time limits contained in these procedures shall not apply, and all hearing rights, including the right to a formal hearing where a long-term suspension or expulsion is recommended, will be afforded to the student according to the provisions above. - In the event that a student does not request a hearing within the ten (10) days or contact the VPSS or designee, or the College President to establish a mutually agreed upon time for a hearing, the college where the infraction occurred will proceed with a due process hearing twenty (20) days after the point that the aforementioned administrators became aware of the infraction with or without the accused student being present.
-Students placed on Immediate Interim Suspension shall have holds placed on all records and transcripts pending the outcome of the due process hearing (Education Code Section 66017). - Withdrawal of Consent to Remain on Campus: The College President, the President's designee or the VPSS, may notify any person as to whom there is a reasonable belief that the person has willfully disrupted the orderly operation of the campus that consent to remain on campus has been withdrawn.
-If the person is on campus at the time, he or she must promptly leave or be escorted off campus by District Public Safety.
-If consent is withdrawn by the College President, the President's designee or the VPSS, a written report must be promptly made to the College President.
-The person from whom consent has been withdrawn may submit a written request for a hearing on the withdrawal within the period of the withdrawal.
-The request shall be granted no later than seven (7) days from the date of receipt of the request.
-The hearing will be conducted in accordance with provisions of this procedure relating to interim suspensions.
-In no case shall consent be withdrawn for longer than fourteen (14) days from the date upon which consent was initially withdrawn.
-Any person as to whom consent to remain on campus has been withdrawn who knowingly reenters the campus during the period in which consent has been withdrawn, except to come for a meeting or hearing, is subject to arrest (California Penal Code 626.4).
+- Termination of Financial Aid: In the event a student is suspended for willfully and knowingly disrupting the orderly operation of the campus, this action will result in ineligibility for State Financial Aid, as defined in Education Code Sections 69810 and 69813, for the period of suspension. - Immediate Interim Suspension: The College President, the President's designee. or the CSSO may order immediate suspension of a student when he or she concludes that immediate interim suspension is required to protect lives or property and to ensure the maintenance of order.
+A reasonable opportunity shall be afforded the suspended person to have a hearing within ten (10) days of the time that the CSSO or designee, or the College President became aware of the infraction unless mutually agreed upon by the student and the designated Administrator that more time is required.
+In cases where an immediate interim suspension has been ordered, the time limits contained in these procedures shall not apply, and all hearing rights, including the right to a formal hearing where a long-term suspension or expulsion is recommended, will be afforded to the student according to the provisions above.
+In the event that a student does not request a hearing within the ten (10) days or contact the College President, CSSO or his or her designee or Administrator, to establish a mutually agreed upon time for hearing, the College where the infraction occurred will proceed with a due process AP 5520 Student Discipline Procedures (Page 6 of 14) Grossmont-Cuyamaca Community College District hearing twenty (20) days after the point that the aforementioned administrators became aware of the infraction with or without the accused student being present.
+Students placed on Immediate Interim Suspension shall have holds placed on all records and transcripts pending the outcome of the due process hearing (Education Code Section 66017).
+Instructors are not obliged to provide makeup opportunities for class work, including quizzes, tests or examinations, missed during the period of suspension. - Short-Term Suspension: Temporary exclusion from student status, or other privileges or activities, one (1) or more classes for a period of up to ten (10) consecutive days of instruction.
+Faculty members are not obliged to provide makeup opportunities, including quizzes, tests or examinations, for class work missed during the period of suspension. - Long-term Suspension: Temporary exclusion from student status, or other privileges or activities, the remainder of the current semester and/or one or more terms.
+Instructors are not obliged to provide makeup opportunities for class work missed, including quizzes, tests or examinations, during the period of suspension.
+If any student is suspended or expelled from the GCCCD, he or she shall not be present on any of the campuses or at the District Office without authorization from the College President, CSSO, or the District Vice Chancellor of Human Resources and must be escorted by a District Public Safety officer.
+The student may not attend any official campus sanctioned events or activities during the term of the suspension.